Free PD That Actually Gets It

 Free • 3-video series

-I made every mistake with math centers before I figured them out.
-This series is everything I wish someone had told me:
+I made every mistake with math centers before I figured out the fix: keep it super simple.
+This series is everything I wish someone had told me sooner:

-- Video 1 — Keep it simple (no rotation board required)
+- Video 1 — How to keep it simple (no rotation board required)

-- Video 2 — Keep students on task when you're not watching
+- Video 2 — How to keep students on task when you're not watching

-For teachers who've tried math centers and given up — or avoided them because they feel like too much.
+For teachers who've tried math centers and given up — or avoided them because they seem like too much.

 đźź° Mastering Word Problems Beyond Key Words